Caspian tiger

 The Caspian tiger was a Panthera tigris tigris population native to eastern Turkey, northern Iran, Mesopotamia, the Caucasus around the Caspian Sea, Central Asia to northern Afghanistan and the Xinjiang region in Western China.
-Until the Middle Ages, it was also present in Southern Russia.
 It inhabited sparse forests and riverine corridors in this region until the 1970s.
-This population was regarded as a distinct subspecies and assessed as extinct in 2003.
+It was also present in Southern Russia until the Middle Ages.
+The Caspian tiger population was regarded as a distinct subspecies and assessed as extinct in 2003.

 Results of a phylogeographic analysis evinces that the Caspian and Siberian tiger populations shared a common continuous geographic distribution until the early 19th century.

 Some Caspian tigers were intermediate in size between Siberian and Bengal tigers.

 It was also called Balkhash tiger, Hyrcanian tiger, Turanian tiger, and Mazandaran tiger.